danivicario/css-animations-2h/README.md

 ## Instructions

-Simply clone this repo via `git clone https://github.com/danivicario/css-animations-2h.git` and follow example by example in the different htmls.
+Simply clone this repo via `git clone https://github.com/danivicario/css-animations-2h.git` and issue an `npm install` and a `npm start`.
+Use `http://127.0.0.1:8080` to follow an index with all the examples of the workshop.

 ---